cloudmesh-community/hid-sp18-516/tutorial/openstackcluster.md

 In this tutorial, we are going to create some instances using Openstack Command Line Interface (CLI) and create a cluster from those instances.
 For the purpose of this tutorial, we will just create 3 instances to show how a cluster can be set-up.

 ## Creating the RC File
-~\cite{hid-sp18-516-las17handbook}The first step is to create the OpenStack RC.
+The first step is to create the OpenStack RC.
 This can be done either via the editor or via GUI.
-We will see how to create via the editor.
+We will see how to create via the editor~\cite{hid-sp18-516-las17handbook}.

   * Open a terminal on your VM and create a directory